pcfreak30/rocket-async-css/README.txt

 == Changelog ==

+### 0.7.0.10 ###

+* Bug: Handle case where CDN domain may be just a domain and not a url
+* Compatibility: Add compatibility with wp-rocket 3.1 due to JS minify class change
+* Compatibility: Force disable Avada async css option

 ### 0.7.0.9 ###

 * Bug: Various bug fixes in responsive image module including better handling of quotes